Reconnectads: Algebraic constructions for reconnectads

 \item For every reconnectad $\calF$, we have an isomorphism of dg shuffle coreconnectads

 \item A reconnectad $\calF$ presented by generators and quadratic relations is Koszul if and only if the associated shuffle reconnectad $\calF^{\mathrm{f}}$ is Koszul. \end{enumerate} \end{corollary}

-Suppose that the given nonsymmetric graphical collection $\calX$ with values in vector spaces is the linearisation of a nonsymmetric graphical collection $\calB$ with values in sets.
+Suppose that the given nonsymmetric graphical collection $\calX$ with values in vector spaces is the linearisation of a nonsymmetric graphical collection $\calB$ with values in sets; in other words, $\calB(\Gamma)$ is a functorial choice of a basis in $\calX(\Gamma)$.
 Then the free shuffle reconnectad $\calN_{\Sha}(\calX)$ is the linearisation of the free shuffle reconnectad $\calN_{\Sha}(\calB)$, and we can talk about monomials $\calN_{\Sha}(\calX)$.
 We say that a monomial $m$ is \emph{divisible} by another monomial $m'$ if it can be obtained from $m'$ by iteration of structure operations.
-A collection of total well orders of all sets $\calN_{\Sha}(\calB)(\Gamma)$ is said to be a \emph{monomial ordering} if each structure operation of $\calN_{\Sha}(\calB)$ is increasing in each argument.
+A collection of total well orders of all sets $\calN_{\Sha}(\calB)(\Gamma)$ is said to be a \emph{monomial ordering} if each structure operation of $\calN_{\Sha}(\calB)$ is strictly increasing in each argument.